 PPR are required for:

-Do the films in the Oviatt Library include PPR?
+Do the films in the University Library include PPR?

 Some have PPR included.
-If there is a film title you are interested in finding out if the library’s copy has PPR, you may contact Lindsay Hansen, Music & Media Librarian.
+If there is a film title you are interested in finding out if the library’s copy has PPR, you may contact Chris Bulock at the University Library.

 Q: Can I show a DVD in class that I borrowed from the Library?